khalid-el-masnaoui/PHP-Notes/SECURITY-PRACTICES.md

     - **Input Validation Cheat Sheet**
     - **SQL Injection Prevention Cheat Sheet**
     - **[PHP Configuration Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/PHP_Configuration_Cheat_Sheet.html)**

+OWASP contains many other resources for web security.
+By following the recommendations and utilizing the resources provided by OWASP, we can significantly improve the security posture of their applications. (our best-practices mentioned above cover most of that!)
 ## Resources

 - [resource 1](https://www.vaadata.com/blog/php-security-best-practices-vulnerabilities-and-attacks)